African art > Bronze > Bronze Benin

 Watch the video

-In the royal palaces of the city of Benin where the Edo lived, speaking an eponymous language, the art of bronze was exclusively reserved for the court.
-Before the destruction of the palace of the Kingdom of Benin City in Nigeria in 1897, the divine character of the kings, the Oba , was illustrated by multiple works celebrating their power.
+Before the destruction of the palace of the Kingdom of Benin in 1897, the divine character of the kings, the Oba , was illustrated by multiple codified works celebrating their power.
 War scenes glorifying them were reproduced on narrative plates, in bronze, and affixed to the walls.
-Sumptuous bronze altars, commemorative figures of deceased chefs, majestic felines, heavy bracelets, hairs and recades were produced in quantity in many workshops of smelters according to the technique of cast iron with lost wax.
+Sumptuous bronze altars, commemorative figures of deceased chiefs, majestic felines, heavy bracelets, horses and recades were produced in quantity in many workshops of founders according to the technique of cast iron with lost wax.
+The art of cast iron with lost wax reaches its perfection by depicting these scenes describing life in the palace.
+(Benin, ed.
+Snoeck)

 This item is sold with its certificate of authenticity